A folklore world to step into whenever life feels a bit flat.

 - You look at a hedgerow or an old tree & feel like there might be something there, something worth noticing

-- You want somewhere to go that's just for you.
-Quiet.
-Yours.
-A little bit magical.
+- You want somewhere to go that's just for you, somewhere a little bit magical.

 - You'd genuinely rather spend an evening with Marmalade's diary than another Netflix scroll

 I'm Kayleigh.
 I built Mossvale because of a feeling I couldn't shake, the kind that arrives randomly, usually mid-walk, when something in you just knows.
-I'd been following a trail of old stories, folklore & nature wisdom for years, & somewhere along the way it became clear that helping women find their way back to wonder wasn't just something I wanted to do.
-It was the thing I was here for.
+I'd been following a trail of old stories, folklore & nature wisdom for years, & somewhere along the way I came to believe something I can't unbelieve now, that a huge amount of what's wrong in the world right now, the flatness, the burnout, the disconnection, comes down to one thing.
+We've forgotten how to be enchanted.

 I'm from the Black Country, I love a laugh & I stop mid-walk when a tree looks like it might have something important to say.

-I built Mossvale because I needed somewhere like it to exist.
+I built Mossvale because I needed somewhere like it to exist, and because I believe re-enchanting ourselves, one small notice at a time, is genuinely how we help the world feel a little more whole again.
 I suspect you might need it too.

 Come in.
 The kettle's on at the Crooked Lantern & Marmalade has strong feelings about the scones.